9beach/pubgen/README.md

 # Pubgen

 Pubgen is a command-line based epub generator.
-With a simple YAML, Pubgen make a epub for you.
+Create an epub with YAML.

 ## Installation